wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-12-27-hackintosh-z370n-wifi-build.markdown

 | SSD         | Samsung 840 EVO 120G          | already owned |
 | screen      | Dell E2214hv                  | already owned |

+total: 2483 RMB(370 USD)

 The main installation process is as follows

-1. Use a MacOS to download MacOS image from Mac app store, [download link](https://support.apple.com/en-us/HT201372)
+1. Use a Mac to download a MacOS installer app from app store, [download link](https://support.apple.com/en-us/HT201372)
-2. Format a USB drive and flash the OS image to USB
+2. Use `diskutil` to format a USB drive and flash the OS image to USB
-   - use `diskutil`, choose the USB drive
-   - erase: name, `usb`, format `Mac OS Extended (Journaled)`, schema `GUID Partition Map`
+   - select erase: name, `usb`, format `Mac OS Extended (Journaled)`, schema `GUID Partition Map`
    - open a terminal, flash the os image with following command

     ```sh